Ted Hughes (judge)

-Edward N. "Ted" Hughes OC (June 12, 1927 – January 17, 2020) was a Canadian retired judge.
+Edward N. "Ted" Hughes OC (June 12, 1927 – January 17, 2020) was a Canadian judge.
 He was best known for overseeing prominent investigations in Manitoba, Saskatchewan and British Columbia, one of which led to the resignation of Premier Bill Vander Zalm.

 Hughes's wife, Helen Hughes, has been a city councillor in Saskatoon and Victoria.

 Career before 1990

 Hughes was born in Saskatoon, Saskatchewan.
-He earned a Bachelor of Arts degree from the University of Saskatchewan near the end of World War II, and began practising law in Saskatoon in 1952.
-He became a judge in 1962, and was promoted to the Saskatchewan Court of Queen's Bench in 1974.
+He earned a Bachelor of Arts degree from the University of Saskatchewan near the end of World War II and began practising law in Saskatoon in 1952.
+He became a judge in 1962 and was promoted to the Saskatchewan Court of Queen's Bench in 1974.
 He was an executor of John Diefenbaker's estate, after the former prime minister's death in 1979.

-Hughes stepped down from the bench in 1980, when he moved to British Columbia to become a legal advisor to the provincial Attorney-General.
+Hughes stepped down from the bench in 1980 when he moved to British Columbia to become a legal advisor to the provincial Attorney-General.
 He was appointed as Deputy Attorney-General of British Columbia in 1983, and chaired a series of public hearings into the government's cuts to legal aid in 1984.